cogtwins/cogtwins.github.io/_posts/2025-02-21-two_papers_accepted_for_int_conf.markdown

 published: true
 ---

-We are thrilled to announce that two of our papers have been accepted for presentation at prestigious international conferences in 2025.
-These acceptances are a testament to the dedication and innovation of our team, as well as the impactful research being conducted in our laboratory.

 1. **Paper Title**: “Optimizing Attention for Efficient LLM Inference: A Review”
    **Conference**: 8th World Conference on Computing and Communication Technologies (WCCCT 2025)
    **Conference Dates**: April 11-13, 2025